Clemapfel/mousetrap/docs/04_widgets.md

 We will now move on to **selectable widgets**, which tend to be the most complex and powerful widgets in mousetrap.

-All selectable widgets have some things in common: They a) are widget containers supporting multiple children and b) provide `get_selection_model`, which returns a \{SelectioModel} representing the currently selected widget.
+All selectable widgets have some things in common: They a) are widget containers supporting multiple children and b) provide `get_selection_model`, which returns a \a{SelectioModel}.
+This model contains information about which of the widgets children is currently selected.

-`SelectionModel` is not a widget, though it is a signal emitter.
-Similar to `Adjustment`, it is bound to a certain widget.
+`SelectionModel` is not a widget, but it is a signal emitter.
+Similar to `Adjustment`, it is internally linked with its corresponding selectable widget.
 Changing the widget updates the `SelectionModel`, changing the `SelectionModel` updates the widget.
-We usually do not construct `SelectionModel` directly, instead we access the underlying `SelectionModel` once we instanced a selectable widget.
+We usually do not construct `SelectionModel` directly, instead, we access the underlying `SelectionModel` once we instanced a selectable widget.

 `SelectionModel` provides signal `selection_changed`, which is emitted whenever the internal state of the `SelectionModel` changes.

 \signals
 \signal_selection_changed{SelectionModel}

-The signal provides two arguments, `position`, which is the newly selected item, and `n_items`, which is the new number of currently selected items.
+The signal provides two arguments, `position`, which is the position newly selected item, and `n_items`, which is the new number of currently selected items.

 The latter is necessary because `SelectionModel`s can have one of three internal **selection modes**, represented by the enum \a{SelectionMode}: